sambowyergis/sambowyergis.github.io/_pages/about.md

 }
 </style>

-## Maritime Background
+## Personal Background

-Alongside my academic work, I hold qualifications as a Senior sailing instructor and Powerboat instructor, and serve as an Officer in the Royal Navy Reserves.
+Alongside my academic work, I hold am qualified and work as a Senior sailing instructor and Powerboat instructor, work as a careers co-ordinator, and serve as an Officer in the Royal Navy Reserves.
 This operational experience informs how I approach marine spatial data — particularly around vessel behaviour, navigational constraints, and the practical realities that don't always show up in datasets.
+I have also learned effective time management, leadership, teamwork and many other skills balancing employment with my studies both in term time as well as outside of the academic year.

 ## Currently

 Completing my dissertation and seeking GIS analyst roles in marine and offshore environments.
-Open to opportunities in the UK and Canada.
+Open to opportunities worldwide with right to work in the UK and Canada.